JazzMaster/LazGFX/README.md

 A UNIVERSAL replacement of the "Borland Graphics Interface" (BGI) (For Lazarus/FPC/Pascal)

-Basically we want to create DirectDraw equivalent for Unices- and support the existing prototypes for Windows.

 Its a GRAPHICS MODE "Canvas", not unlike TCanvas.
 You draw with it.